Aetna Logo

 Aetna Logo 2001

 For the first time in many years, the designers removed the ligature at the beginning of the word, separating the “A” and the “E.” They chose a font that combined thin and wide strokes.
 The ends of the letters were decorated with long serifs.
-To the left of the inscription was a schematic figure of a man with his hands in the air.
+To the left of the inscription was a schematic figure of a man with his hands raised.
 A yellow ribbon waved above his head.
 Both the silhouette and the brand name were blue, but two different shades were used for the icon.

 2012 – 2019